 Prereq: RM 704, Risk Measurement (Fall), ECO 721, Econometrics, or ECO 382, Intro Econometrics, or BUS 384, Forecast & Regression Analysis.
-Students who have taken BUS 386, Financial Econometrics, will not receive credit for this course.
+Students who have taken BUS 386, Financial Econometrics, will not receive credit for this course and should take an alternative course from within the program.

-RM 709 Portfolio Management (Spring)

-Prerequisite RM 703, Investment Analysis or BUS 350, Investment Analysis.
-Students who have taken BUS 352, Investment Management, will not receive credit for this course.
+RM 709 Portfolio Management (Spring) Prerequisite RM 703, Investment Analysis or BUS 350, Investment Analysis.
+Students who have taken BUS 352, Investment Management, will not receive credit for this course and should take an alternative course from within the program.

-RM 710 Fixed Income Instruments (Spring)

-Prerequisites RM 703, Investment Analysis, or BUS 350, Investment Analysis, completion of basic graduate foundation coursework.
+RM 710 Fixed Income Instruments (Spring) Prerequisites RM 703, Investment Analysis, or BUS 350, Investment Analysis, completion of basic graduate foundation coursework.